omar7c3/pocketContainerRuntime/README.md

 go mod tidy

 # Build the runtime
-go build -o pocketctr .
+go build pocketContainerRuntime.go

+# Make the test script executable so it can be run directly
+chmod +x ./namespace-cgroup-test.sh

 # Download and prepare a minimal Alpine Linux root filesystem (required)
 # This rootfs will serve as the container's filesystem environment